-When an IFD is configured with the F500 or HTAWS options enabled, an aural alert can be played anytime the aircraft descends through one of several defined AGL altitudes.
+When an IFD is configured with the F500, TAWS, or HTAWS options enabled, an aural alert can be played anytime the aircraft descends through one of several defined AGL altitudes.
 The AGL altitude is calculated by comparing GPS MSL altitude with elevation of either the destination runway threshold, if applicable, or the terrain directly beneath the aircraft.
 Alerts exist at 1000', 500', 400', 300', 200', and 100' AGL.
-The callout for each altitude can be enabled or disabled using Maintenance Mode.
+The callout for each altitude can be enabled or disabled using Maintenance Mode, although when the IFD has the TAWS option enabled, the 500' callout cannot be disabled.